Two of my grandchildren and I rode to the Belle Mont Mansion in Tuscumbia for the Plantation Christmas Event.

 The Cumberland Presbyterian Church

 This faith was organized in Dickson County, Tenn., on February 4, 1810, as an outgrowth of the Great Religious Revival of 1800.
-Its founders were ministers of the Presbyterian Church who rejected February of the election and reprobation.
+Its founders were ministers of the Presbyterian Church who rejected the doctrine of election and reprobation.
 They formulated and published a "Brief Statement" setting forth the points wherein Cumberland Presbyterians dissented from the Westminster Confession of Faith.

 Robert Donnell, one of the church's founding fathers, was preaching in this area as early as 1810.
-About 1834, he moved from Tenn. to Mooresville and was primarily responsible for the early growth of the faith locally.
+In about 1834, he moved from Tennessee to Mooresville and was primarily responsible for the early growth of the faith locally.

-Mary Ann Walton, a local benefactor, died in 1899, willing much of her estate in trust to the Presbytery.
-The Alabama Supreme Court contested and upheld her will three times in Woodroof vs. Hundley.
+Mary Ann Walton, a local benefactor, died in 1899, bequeathing much of her estate in trust to the Presbytery.
+The Alabama Supreme Court contested and upheld her will three times in Woodroof v.
+Hundley.